it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_1/ReadMe.md

 Now we can export our Designer flow as a bar file to be deployed in the App Connect Dashboard on Cloud Pak for Integration.
 Navigate to your App Connect Designer Dashboard so we can export our flow as a BAR file.

 1\.
-Click on Dashboard to get back to the main designer page where you will see your API running.
+Click on Dashboard to get back to the main designer page where you will see your API.

 ![alt text][pic37]